LingmoOS/.github/profile/README.md

 # Lingmo OS Organization

 ## Hi Cutefish regression in another form. 👋
-Lingmo GNU/Linux (Lingmo OS) is a operating system based on Debian GNU/Linux and adapted to the amd64 architecture.
+Lingmo GNU/Linux (Lingmo OS) is a operating system based on Debian GNU/Linux and Arch Linux(currently [ArchLingmo](https://github.com/orgs/LingmoOS/projects/6) is WIP).
 It offers a beautiful Desktop environment, includes software tailored for this environment, and features a unified UI style.
 Lingmo OS aims to provide a smooth and visually appealing desktop experience on low-performance hardware.

 ### Lightweight and Smooth Experience
-Lingmo OS can run on low-performance hardware, offering a lighter and smoother experience compared to traditional desktop operating systems.
+Lingmo OS can run on low-performance hardware, offering a lighter and smoother experience than desktop operating systems like Windows.

 ### Built-in Spark App Store
-To improve the Linux user experience, Lingmo OS includes the Spark App Store, allowing users to download necessary software without using the command line.
+To improve the user experience, Lingmo OS includes the Spark App Store, allowing users to download necessary software without using the command line.

 ![Metrics](https://lingmoos.github.io/lingmo-metrics/metrics.svg)

-## LingmoOS Development Team Members
+## LingmoOS Development Team Core Members
 **Name**|**Role**
 --------|--------
 [Floating Dream](https://github.com/lingmo-dream)|Project Leader